Homemade Dishwasher Detergent

 • 1 cup Washing Soda

-Mix the powders together and add to dishwasher soap "well".
-I use approximately 2 T. in my main "well".
+Mix the powders together and add to homemade dishwasher soap “well”.
+I use approximately 2 Tablespoons in my main “well”.
 The amount will vary according to your dishwasher brand and capacity.

 You can buy the Borax and Washing Soda at Walmart.
-I order the citric acid in a bulk amount through Mountain Rose Herbs or you can order it from Amazon.
+I order the citric acid in a bulk amount from Amazon.
 You can also add in a couple drops of your favorite essential oil to add additional properties to your powder.
 I like to add in the citrus oils like grapefruit, orange, or lemon oil.
-Mountain Rose Herbs also carry essential oils.
+Rocky Mountian Oils carries great essential oils.

 For the rinse aid compartment in my dishwasher, I fill that up with either vinegar or Biokleen Glass Cleaner Concentrate.